-Discovery (Proposed Rules 12505 - 12511)
+Discovery (Proposed Rules 13505 - 13511)

-One of the most frequent comments made by users of the NASD forum is that the discovery procedures outlined in NASD's Discovery Guide are routinely ignored, resulting in significant delay and the frequent need for arbitrator intervention in the discovery process.
-This is partly due to the fact that the Discovery Guide establishes guidelines rather than mandatory procedures.

-To address these concerns, proposed Rules 12505-12511 would codify the discovery procedures currently outlined in the NASD Discovery Guide, with certain substantive changes.
-The proposed Code would not contain the actual Document Production Lists, which would remain in the Discovery Guide, but it would make clear that producing or objecting to documents on applicable lists, as well as other documents requested by parties, is mandatory.
-The proposed rules would extend the time parties have to respond to Document Production Lists and other discovery requests from 30 to 60 days, but would also provide more serious consequences when parties fail to respond, or when parties frivolously object to production of documents or information.
-In addition, proposed Rule 12512 would codify the sanctions provisions of the Discovery Guide, clarifying the authority of arbitrators to punish parties for non-compliance with discovery rules or orders of the panel.
-NASD believes that, collectively, these changes will significantly minimize the number of discovery disputes in NASD arbitrations.
+One of the most frequent comments made by users of the NASD forum is that discovery procedures are routinely ignored, resulting in significant delay and the frequent need for arbitrator intervention in the discovery process.
+To address these concerns, proposed Rules 13505-13511 would expand on the discovery procedures contained in current Rule 10321, with certain substantive changes.
+The proposed rules would provide more specific guidance about how to make and respond to discovery requests, and would make clear that either producing or objecting to documents requested by parties, is mandatory.
+The proposed rules also would extend the time parties have to respond to document requests from 30 to 60 days, but would also provide more serious consequences when parties fail to respond, or when parties frivolously object to production of documents or information.
+In addition, proposed Rule 13511 would codify the sanctions provisions currently contained in the NASD Discovery Guide, clarifying the authority of arbitrators to punish parties for non-compliance with discovery rules or orders of the panel.